daria-andrioaie/HeadFlow/README.md

 ## Why?
-Neck pain and, subsequently, decreased neck mobility, is a common problem that affects people from all walks of life nowadays.
-In fact, researchers consider it to be a widespread issue in modern society, due to several factors, such as improper posture at the workplace, stress, anxiety and depression.
+Neck pain and, subsequently, decreased neck mobility, is a common problem in modern society, due to several factors, such as improper posture at the workplace, stress, anxiety or depression.

-On a more optimistic note, kinesiotherapy has long been found to help patients regain their normal range of motion, reduce pain and discomfort, and improve their overall quality of life.
+Fortunately, kinesiotherapy has been found to help patients regain their normal range of motion, reduce pain and discomfort, and improve their overall quality of life.
 With proper guidance from a trained kinesiotherapist, patients can experience significant improvements in their symptoms and regain the ability to perform daily activities with ease. ⛹🏼

 However, when patients are considered recovered and interrupt the kinesiotherapy sessions, they are advised to continue the exercise protocol at home, to prevent a relapse.
-Unfortunately, most of them, as studies show, find it hard to stay accountable at home and many of symptoms reappear after a few weeks or months.
+Unfortunately, most of them, as studies show, find it hard to stay accountable at home and many symptoms reappear after a few weeks or months.

 HeadFlow is the perfect solution in this scenario. 🥳